PhilipQuirke/SkyCombAnalystHelp/Flight.md

 # Overview
-The [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalyst/) tool helps environmentalists, scientists & software developers make a drone into a scientific tool.
+The [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalyst/) tool helps environmentalists, scientists & software developers uses drone as a scientific tool.

 The primary use case is a drone with thermal and optical camera, flying over wilderness, detecting animals.
 This document outlines how best to fly your drone to collect high quality data for this use case.

 **Disclaimer**: This page does not tell you how to fly your drone.
 We assume you already know how to fly your drone.
-Your drone is your responsibility.
+Your drone's safety is your responsibility.

 # Recommendations
 The SkyComb Analyst tool supports collecting data on animal populations in a **repeatable, robust, safe** way.
 Aligned to this goal, this page contains several recommendations on how to fly data collection missions.
 Each is explained in detail below, but in summary the recommendations are:
-- Fly mostly in straight lines.
+- For most of the flight, fly in straight lines.
 - Decide on the best/safest height above the surface.
 - Decide whether to fly the data collection mission during the Day, at Dusk, at Dawn or at Night.
 - Start and end video recording when the drone is on ground.
-- For most of the flight have the video cameras pointing straight down.
+- For most of the flight, have the video cameras pointing straight down.
 - Record the thermal video in gray scale (not say in a "red is hot" mode).
 - Pre-prepare and use programmed flight paths.
 - Test flight plans fully before the data collection flight

 # Safety first
 Drones are expensive and somewhat fragile.
-The authors are risk adverse.
-These recommendations balance good animal detection outcomes with protecting the drone.
+This tool's authors are risk adverse.
+These recommendations balance good animal detection outcomes with keeping the drone safe.

-The SkyComb Analyst authors have basic drone skills.
 One drone was hurt in the development of this tool (when we ignored the below recommendations).

 **Disclaimer**: These recommendations minimise but do not eliminate the risks of data collection.
 Your drone is your responsibility.